 Clicking Search Bible for G3056 would open the Search Bible dialog with the appropriate search text filled in.
 You can also type a Strong's number (such as G3056) directly into the Search toolbar (with the KJVSL active) to perform the same search.

-Note that you can search the KJV for Strong's numbers as well.
-If you search the KJV for a Strong's number, the results will show the English words for the Strong's link.
+You can search the KJV for Strong's numbers as well.
+If you search the KJV for a Strong's number, the results will show the English words for the Strong's link (see below for example).

 The KJVSL is not a true interlinear Bible.
 Not all Strong's Links actually map to the direct Hebrew or Greek word that is found in the original language on a particular verse.
-This is due to the fact that Strong's Lexicon does not include every form of the Hebrew or Greek words that appeared in the original language texts.
-So while the Strong's Links and lexicon are useful tools, they are not here to help anyone "retranslate" the Bible.
+This is due to the fact that Strong's Lexicon does not include every form of the Hebrew or Greek words that appeared in the original language texts, but instead groups words by their root form.
+So while the Strong's Links and lexicon can be useful tools, they are not here to help anyone "re-translate" the Bible.
 If you need to read the actual Greek or Hebrew text of the Bible, use the Textus Receptus (TR) Bible text.
 Remember also that Strong's lexicon definitions are glosses, not thorough definitions.